Interpretable User Satisfaction Estimation for Conversational Systems with Large Language Models: Conclusion and Limitations

 In this paper, we proposed \modelfullname{} (\modelname{}), a novel framework for estimating user satisfaction with LLMs in conversational systems.
 We demonstrated that \modelname{} outperforms existing methods on user satisfaction estimation across different types of conversational systems and also provided insights into the factors that influence user satisfaction.
 Moreover, \modelname{} is more interpretable because it automatically grounds/scores the dimensions of satisfaction in observed user behavior from Rubric Summarization prompting.
 We also demonstrated the utility of our rubrics for knowledge distillation and coverage analysis.
 Finally, we showed the utility of our model for different training set sizes by combining the rubric item scores with the conversational embeddings as features and observed that these rubrics provide extra signals for performance improvement on USE.

 \textbf{{Limitations}.} Although \modelname{} outperforms baseline models with limited training sets, an important factor, the framework is costly if the goal is to estimate user satisfaction at the scale of millions of conversations.
-Although we have proposed a method to distill knowledge from GPT-4, a thorough study is needed to show the robustness of this approach.
-In future work, we will focus on \modelname{} efficiency to reduce its cost at scale.
+We have proposed a method to distill knowledge from GPT-4, but a thorough study is needed to show the robustness of this approach.
+In future work, we will focus on the scalability issues of \modelname{} to reduce its cost at a larger scale.